 - Time/date of consent

 - Method of consent (e.g., in person, via phone or Skype, etc.)

 - Additional research personnel or other individuals (such as family or friends of the subject) in attendance during the consent conversation

 - Notations indicating that the study was explained to the subject, the subject was given an adequate opportunity to read the document and ask questions, and a copy of the information was given to the subject

 - Description of any special circumstances (e.g., witness, LAR consent, minor assent, parent consent, etc.)

-The IU HRPP Policy on Informed Consent allows study teams to use the short form in lieu of a translated consent document when enrolling subjects who not read English.
-When using the short form, the procedures outlined in Section 3.4 of the policy must be followed.
+The IU HRPP Policy on Informed Consent allows study teams to use the short form in lieu of a translated consent document when enrolling subjects who do not read English.
+When using the short form, the procedures outlined in section 3.4 of the policy must be followed.
 In addition, when identifying an appropriate witness to the oral consent presentation, study teams are strongly encouraged to identify an individual who is impartial (i.e., not affiliated with the study team or the subject) whenever possible.